tus/tus-js-client/docs/api.md

 *Default value:* `false`

 A boolean indicating if the fingerprint in the URL storage will be removed once the upload is successfully completed.
-This value is `false` for not breaking the previous API contract, but we strongly suggest to set it to `true` to avoid cluttering the storage space.
-The effect is that if the same file is uploaded again, it will create an entirely new upload.
+When this feature is enabled and the same file is uploaded again, it will create an entirely new upload instead of reusing the previous one.
 Furthermore, this option will only change behavior if `urlStorage` is not `null`.

 #### uploadLengthDeferred